Help letting go of a relationship

 Taking responsibility for our own lives

 It’s amazing what we’ll go through to avoid being alone or to postpone the unpleasantness of a breakup.
 The breakup of an intimate relationship is certainly one of the most difficult of life’s experiences.
 For most people, the process of letting go of a person with whom one has been in love is a period of extreme uncertainty and confusion.
-The Art Of Letting Go offers a unique approach to dealing with the pain of separation.
+The Language Of Letting Go offers a unique approach to dealing with the pain of separation.

 For many people, Love is the greatest obstacle to letting go.
-But The Art Of Letting Go demonstrates how it must be understood that once we let go, the love which we originally felt is now of a different nature.
+But The Language Of Letting Go demonstrates how it must be understood that once we let go, the love which we originally felt is now of a different nature.
 Love is the primary force which leads us into a relationship and it is also the primary force for leading us successfully out of a relationship.
 It is learning how to change the form of love which offers the individual the power to transcend suffering and to begin on the path to fulfillment in life.

 Healing through letting go of a relationship